w3c/webextensions/proposals/proposal_template.md

 A few notes:

 *   Extension APIs are almost always asynchronous.
-Anything that cannot be resolved directly in the renderer must be asynchronous, and even if something can be done in the renderer today, it should frequently be asynchronous to prevent future breakage if we move something to the browser process.
+In most browsers, extensions run in a separate child process for security purposes.
+Anything that cannot be resolved directly in a child process must be asynchronous, and even if something can be done in a child process today, it should frequently be asynchronous to prevent future breakage if we move something to the parent process.
 *   Failures should be indicated by either synchronously throwing an error (rare) or rejecting the returned promise.
 (Note that in legacy versions,